ADVERTISEMENT

 Learning to play the piano for beginners

 Pianos with semi-weighted keyboards do not have a weighted hammer action.
-They are therefore easier to play, but are not a long-term solution if you want to learn to play the piano properly.
-With semi-weighted keyboards, the focus is more on weight savings and mobility – read more about this in our article “Playing the Piano on the Go”.
+Consequently, they play more smoothly, but they aren’t a long-term solution if you want to learn to play the piano properly.
+With semi-weighted keyboards, the focus is more on weight savings and mobility – read more about this in our article “Playing the Piano on the Go.”

 How much digital piano do you need as a beginner and how much does it cost?
 As a piano teacher, Yacine Khorchi recommends focusing on the essential features.
 For someone learning how to play with a digital piano, he names a good hammer action keyboard with 88 keys and a beautiful piano sound as the main criteria.
 With these features in mind, we found what we were looking for in the lower price range of around 500 Euros.
 Further, we were even able to include digital piano models from various manufacturers in our test series.